arghyadutta/notes/LAMMPS.md

   1 improper-type atom-1 atom-2 atom-3 atom-4  (atom-1 is central atom)
   ...
   N improper-type atom-1 atom-2 atom-3 atom-4  (N = # of impropers)

+## fix bond/create command

+fix ID group-ID bond/create Nevery itype jtype Rmin bondtype keyword values ...
+ID, group-ID are documented in fix command bond/create = style name of this fix command
+Nevery = attempt bond creation every this many steps itype,jtype = atoms of itype can bond to atoms of jtype Rmin = 2 atoms separated by less than Rmin can bond (distance units) bondtype = type of created bonds zero or more keyword/value pairs may be appended to args keyword = iparam or jparam or prob or atype or dtype or itype

+iparam values = maxbond, newtype maxbond = max # of bonds of bondtype the itype atom can have newtype = change the itype atom to this type when maxbonds exist jparam values = maxbond, newtype maxbond = max # of bonds of bondtype the jtype atom can have newtype = change the jtype atom to this type when maxbonds exist prob values = fraction seed fraction = create a bond with this probability if otherwise eligible seed = random number seed (positive integer) atype value = angletype angletype = type of created angles dtype value = dihedraltype dihedraltype = type of created dihedrals itype value = impropertype impropertype = type of created impropers
+Examples

+fix 5 all bond/create 10 1 2 0.8 1
+fix 5 all bond/create 1 3 3 0.8 1 prob 0.5 85784 iparam 2 3
+fix 5 all bond/create 1 3 3 0.8 1 prob 0.5 85784 iparam 2 3 atype 1 dtype 2
+Description

+Create bonds between pairs of atoms as a simulation runs according to specified criteria.
+This can be used to model cross-linking of polymers, the formation of a percolation network, etc. In this context, a bond means an interaction between a pair of atoms computed by the bond_style command.
+Once the bond is created it will be permanently in place.
+Optionally, the creation of a bond can also create angle, dihedral, and improper interactions that bond is part of.
+See the discussion of the atype, dtype, and itype keywords below.
 #### The underlying principle

 #### Setting up the force field